“… the necessary expertise that you need, with the personal and dedicated service that you want.”

 Nigel has advised and represented underwriters in claims in the area of professional negligence, providing advice to professional indemnity insurers for lawyers, architects and engineers.
 His practice encompasses construction related claims, acting for underwriters as well as construction professionals.
 In construction-related litigation, he acted for insurers in a professional negligence claim against an architect involving a multi-million-dollar suit arising out of construction works on a conservation property.
 The case involved complex engineering and architectural issues in a High Court trial lasting many months.

 He has also acted for the owner of a private property damaged by MRT construction/tunnelling works.
-The case was brought before the Land Transport Authority Compensation Board and involved issues of de-watering and damage caused by settlement of land.
+The case was brought before the Land Transport Authority Compensation Board and involved novel issues of de-watering and damage caused by settlement of land.

 He also handles road traffic and industrial accident claims and is regularly entrusted by clients to defend high quantum personal injury claims.
 In other cases in this area, he successfully defended underwriters in a large personal injury claim where the interpretation of policy terms and the meaning of “road” under the Motor Vehicles (Third Party Risks and Compensation) Act were in issue.
-The Plaintiff discontinued the matter with no order as to costs on the first day of trial, saving insurers close to $400,000.00.

 He also successfully acted for the Plaintiff in the highly-publicized accident along the North South Highway involving a pile-up of 3 Lamborghini supercars.
 One of the interesting issues raised in that case was whether the Motor Claims Framework (MCF) applied in accidents in Malaysia.
 He recovered damages on a 100% for the client.